jreijn/jreijn.github.com/_posts/2017-03-08-how-i-stay-up-to-date-as-a-software-engineer.md

 ## Summary

 I hope you have a little inspiration now.
 My advice would be to digest at your own pace.
 Select topics that interest you or broaden your horizon and try to explore areas out of your comfort zone.
-Let me know if you have other valuable resources that a really need to see, read or listen too!
+Let me know if you have other valuable resources that I really need to see, read or listen too!